Whowong/CHH/GitLab/README.md

 ## 5. Infrastructure as code

-We now have our application built in a container and stored in our container registry.
-Now lets move on to infrastructure as code so we can create our infrastructure that we will deploy to.
+Overview: We now have our application built in a container and stored in our container registry.
+Now lets move on to infrastructure as code so we can create our infrastructure in Azure that we will deploy to.

 5.1	First we need an Azure SP for our pipeline automation.